 Section 8.
 In the event of a layoff, the employee may demote to the lowest seniority position in any classification for which he/she is qualified within department.
 Said action shall be initiated by giving written notice to the appointing power within seven (7) days of the notice of layoff.
-In the event a bumped employee intends to bump another employee, the former shall give written notice to the appointing power within seven (7) days of the notice to the appointing power within seven (7) days of the notice to the appointing power within seven (7) days of the notice of his/her bumping.
-Employees who bump into a lower classification shall suffer no loss of pay until the beginning of the next pay period at which time their salary shall be adjusted to the step in the range closest to but not higher than their current salary.
+In the event a bumped employee intends to bump another employee, the former shall give written notice to the appointing power within seven (7) days of the notice of his/her bumping.
+Employees who bump into a lower classification shall suffer no loss of pay until the beginning of the next pay period at which time their salary shall be adjusted to the step in the range closet to but not higher than their current salary.
 In addition, employees who demote shall be placed on a recall list for vacant positions within the department and classification from which the employee was laid off.
 In addition, employees shall be placed on a recall list by department for any position for which they are qualified and which becomes vacant.
 The personnel office will notify laid-off employees of job openings outside their department.
 Any employee who does not accept a recall position from their previous department will lose any further recall rights and will be deemed to have resigned from the County employment.